 Accordingly audit matters, risk matters, the nomination of new Directors and the setting, or review, of remuneration levels of Directors and Executives are considered by the Board as a whole and approved by resolution of the Board (with abstentions from relevant Directors where there is a conflict of interest).
-That is, matters typically dealt with by audit, risk, nominations and remuneration committees are dealt with by the full Board.
+That is, matters typically dealt with by audit, risk, nominations and remuneration committees are within the responsibility of the full Board.